DEDAjs/fork-proxy/README.md

 # Route

 Routes are similar to ExpressJs route that uses the incoming request URL and method to match and redirect requests to different handlers.
-There are 3 different components that can handle HTTP requests.
-Redirect, FileServe, and HttpProxy.
+There are 3 different components that can handle HTTP requests. `Redirect`, `FileServe`, and `HttpProxy`.

 All routes can use the `Component` properties and the following: